The Horological Timeline of Watches

 1780 - Louis Recordon, a friend and business associate of the world famous Abraham Louis Breguet, obtained a patent for a self-winding watch.

 1782 - Marie Antoinette herself owns a self-winding watch, probably made by Breguet.

 1786 - Bregue begins to manufacture his "perpetuelles" in more than single digit numbers.

 1780-1790 - Breguet further develops the tourbillon, improving earlier designs used in pocket watches by the English watchmaker, and very close friend of Breguet, John Arnold.

-1868 – Patek Philippe manufactures the first wrist watch.
+1868 – Patek Philippe manufactures the first wrist watch (wound with a key).
 Patek Philippe were responsible for developing the perpetual calendar, the split-second hand, the chronograph and having minute repeaters in watches.
 These watches were primarily used as a form of jewellery for stylish women.

-1880 – Kaiser Wilhelm I (of Germany) order the manufacture of 2000 wristwatches for German naval officers.
+1880 – Kaiser Wilhelm I (of Germany) ordered the manufacture of 2000 wristwatches for German naval officers.
 Notable for being the first commercialisation of wristwatches (Although many researchers now believe this to be somewhat of an exaggeration, as not a single one of these watches has been found, despite their number).

 1900s – Women start wearing “wristlets” – small pocket watch-style watches worn on the wrist.
 Men have been quoted as saying they would “sooner wear a skirt than a wristwatch”!

 1904 – Asked by his friend, Brazilian aviator Alberto Dumont, Louis Cartier (and his master watchmaker, Edmond Jaeger) came up with the idea of the Santos wristwatch.